-Minor in African American Studies 1,2,3,4,5,6,7 Student Worksheet
+Minor in African American Studies^{1,2,3,4,5,6,7} Student Worksheet

 Minor Requirements

 credit hrs.
 Completed

 AFAM U201: Intro to African Amer.
 Studies 3

 AFAM U204: African American Culture 3

 One of the following: ENGL U391: African American Literature or ENGL U429: Harlem Renaissance 3

 One of the following: HIST U310: African American History to 1865 or HIST U311: African American History Since 1860 3

-Two of the courses selected from the following disciplines: 6
+Two of the courses selected from the following disciplines:

-AFAM U398: Topics in African American Stu dies
+AFAM U398: Topics in African American Stu

 ARTH U210: African Art

 ARTH U304: Southern Folk Art

-CRJU U380: Minorities, Crime and Criminal Justice
+CRJU U380: Minorities, Crime and Criminal

+Total Hours Required 18

-SOCY U433: Race and Ethnic Relations Total Hours Required MUSC U310: Jazz History JOUR U480: Diversity and the Media HIST U495: Topics in African American History or HIST U310: African American History to 1865 or HIST U311: African American History since 1860 ENGL U391: African American Literature or ENGL U429: Harlem Renaissance CRJU U451/POLI U451: Civil Rights and Civil Liberties
+SOCY U433: Race and Ethnic Relations

+MUSC U310: Jazz History

+JOUR U480: Diversity and the Media

+HIST U495: Topics in African American History or HIST U310: African American History to 1865 or HIST U311: African American History since 1860

+ENGL U391: African American Literature or ENGL U429: Harlem Renaissance 7

+CRJU U451/POLI U451: Civil Rights and Civil Liberties

-- 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor - 2 Minimum grade of C is required for all coursework. - 3 A minimum of 12 hours of upper division coursework is required. - 4 English U102 must be completed before taking courses in the minor. - 5 There are additional pre-requisites for courses in Criminal Justice, Sociology, and Government which may be met with general education or elective credit. - 6 Topics courses numbered U398 may be used when the subject matter pertains to African American Studies. - 7 Students may not use the same course to satisfy both the specified requirements and a selected requirement.
+- $1\ Up \ to \ 6\ hours \ of \ General \ Education \ (<300\ level)\ may \ be\ used \ to\ satisfy\ requirements\ of\ a\ minor.$ - 2 Minimum grade of C is required for all coursework. - 3 A minimum of 12 hours of upper division coursework is required. - 4 English U102 must be completed before taking courses in the minor. - 5 There are additional pre-requisites for courses in Criminal Justice, Sociology, and Government which may be met with general education or elective credit. - 6 Topics courses numbered U398 may be used when the subject matter pertains to African American Studies. - 7 Students may not use the same course to satisfy both the specified requirements and a selected requirement.